wizecore/graylog2-output-jdbc/README.md

 Default value: NONE

+Example: jdbc:mysql://localhost:3307/graylog

 #### Username

 Optional.
 Username to connect as.
 If not specified, no password will be passed to driver.

 Default value: NONE

 #### Password

 Optional.
 Password for user.

 Default value: NONE

 #### Additional fields